teholm/amazon-guardduty-hands-on/README.md

 ![Parameters](images/screenshot4.png "Parameters")

+3. Once you have entered your parameters click **Next**, then **Next** again (leave everything on this page at the default), then click **Create**.
+4. The CloudFormation stack creation will take about 5 minutes to complete.

+**Note**: The initial findings will begin to show up in GuardDuty about 15 minutes after the CloudFormation stack creation completes.
+One housekeeping item that needs to be done after you launch the CloudFormation template is to confirm the SNS AWS Notification Subscription.
+You will receive an e-mail to the e-mail address you entered in the parameters when you ran the CloudFormation script.
+By confirming the subscription, you will receive e-mails when GuardDuty generates findings.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.